orangejuice/blog/data/activity/book-the-everything-war-amazon’s-ruthless-quest-to-own-the-world-2024/record.en.md

   subtitle: Dana Mattioli / 2024 / Little, Brown and Company
 ---

-Senior Wall Street Journal reporter Dana Mattioli's new book is on Amazon, the title, 'The Everything War', says it all, exposing the ruthless and unscrupulous side of Amazon.
-Don't forget, Amazon is currently facing antitrust litigation brought up by FTC.
-The chair who took office in 2021, Lina Khan, had her Yale law doctorate thesis titled...
-'Amazon's Antitrust Paradox'
+Via Twitter wastemobile, Wall Street Journal senior reporter Dana Mattioli's new book is now on Amazon shelves.
+The title ‘The Everything War’ says it all, revealing the brutal and unscrupulous side of Amazon.
+Remember, Amazon is currently facing an antitrust lawsuit brought by the FTC, with the chair appointed in 2021, Lina Khan, who obtained her Yale Law School Ph.D. in 2017 with a dissertation titled ‘The Amazon Antitrust Paradox’.